michi84o/AccessBattle/README.md

 Build v0.1 contains a singleplayer mode with a very stupid AI.
 Build v0.3a is a complete rewrite and contains the alpha of multiplayer mode.

-- Current status: Work in progress (taking a break until mid September 2017)
+- Current status: Work in progress
   - Multiplayer is in alpha.
 There are some bugs and features are missing (WIP)
   - Singleplayer will be implemented later.